$463,082Average Value$230Average Price per Sq Ft15Homes For Sale

 For groceries and other everyday essentials, many residents head to the south end of town.
 Off North Harrisville Road, a Walmart Supercenter anchors a shopping center with a Petco, Supercuts, Verizon, Seagull Book, Maurices and Sally Beauty.
 There’s also a Lowe’s nearby, as well as popular chain eateries like Wienerschnitzel and Chili’s.
 For food with more local flair, head just north to Javier’s Authentic Mexican Food, famous for its friendly staff and fresh, locally sourced ingredients.
 The original location of the regional chain, Zeppe’s Italian Water Ice, is nearby as well, offering all kinds of sweet treats.

-Zeppe’s Italian ice has a charming vertically striped red and white awning and green benches
+Zeppe’s Italian ice has a charming entrance and makes Italian ice fresh daily.

-Javier’s Authentic Mexican Food has a traditional Mexican feel with its lime washed walls and co
+Javier’s Authentic Mexican Food has a traditional Mexican feel.

 1/2